18 Min Read

 Heartworms

 Heartworms are primarily transmitted through infected mosquitoes that carry heartworm larvae from an infected animal to another and transmit larvae when they take a blood meal.
 Unfortunately, there’s no cure for heartworm in cats.
-However, many preventative treatments can guard your cat against heartworms.
+However, many heartworm prevention options for cats can guard against this.

 Eyeworms

-Symptoms include watery and itchy eyes, inflammation, cloudy corneas, and can cause blindness on rare occasions.
-So, if your cat’s eyes are watering and are exhibiting the other symptoms mentioned, it can indicate the presence of eyeworms.
+Symptoms include watery and itchy eyes, inflammation, cloudy corneas, and blindness on rare occasions.
+So if your cat’s eyes are watering and exhibiting the other symptoms mentioned, it may indicate the presence of eyeworms.

 Some worms are easier to diagnose and may not require testing.
 For example, tapeworms are visible and leave fragments in a cat’s stool or anus.